 Seth Overton of Chatham, Connecticut… The “downtown” portion of Chatham that was to separate in 1841 to become the current town of Portland.
 He was the contractor for the building of the ship USS CONNECTICUT and was proud of this vessel that he based a couple more ships (smaller) on the design built for speed.

 Seth was born on 8 March 1759 in Southold, Suffolk County, Long Island, NY, to Elton Overton and Sarah Reeves.
-It seems that by the time he was 17 or 18, he took to the sea and shipbuilding, both of which would serve him in his life to come.
-He was among the mass of refugees to Connecticut from Long Island in August 1776, fleeing Long Island in the wake of the British victory in Brooklyn.
+It seems that by the time he was 16, he had developed skills around the sea and shipbuilding, both of which would serve him in his life to come; in 1775 he had traveled for work, winding up the Hudson river to assist in the labour of building a fort, but when that work stopped he took up nearby there in aiding to build ships for the American cause.
+His family was among the mass of refugees to Connecticut from Long Island in August 1776, fleeing Long Island in the wake of the British victory in Brooklyn, and Seth traveled overland into Connecticut to rejoin with his parents and siblings.
 The Overtons were among the many families that settled up the Connecticut River, some of which wound up in Chatham, on the east bank across from Middletown, and the part that became the current town of Portland, and in much earlier days had been called “East Middletown”.
 Here, on 15 Apr 1779, Seth married Mehitable White – (b.
 21 June 1754 to Capt.
 Noadiah White and Lois White) – at the Chatham Congregational Church, and eventually moved into what is currently the Ruth Callander House Museum of Portland History (Belonging to Capt.
 Nathaniel White, then son Noadiah White, then to Seth Overton through his wife, Mehitable).
 They had five children: Seth Jr, Prudence, Charlotte, Augustine, and Oliver.
 Seth Jr. was to settle further east in what is now Marlborough, CT, and is buried in the little cemetery next to the public library.
 Seth Sr’s wife Mehitable died on 20 Aug 1828, age 74, and Seth remarried in 1831 to Sarah Ward, from NYC.

 Please keep in mind that this is a work in progress… Expect corrections and updates.
 DO reach out to me with questions or anything you might have to add!